 A 401(k) is a retirement plan: cash taken out of your current payroll that will replace employment income when you’re ready to enter the next stage of your adulting career.

 If you elect to contribute to your plan, the percent you choose will be automatically deducted from your paycheck each pay period.
 This money is taken out before your paycheck is taxed (so more of it can go to your retirement instead of the government).
 The contributions are invested at your discretion into one or more funds provided in the plan.
 While the investments grow in your 401(k) account, you still don’t pay any taxes on it—as long as you don’t take a distribution.
 Nice!

 Oh yeah, and it’s named for the section of the tax code that governs it (we know, so clever).

 2. What’s the employer’s role in my 401(k)?

-You’ll often hear about employer-sponsored plans, which is when your company takes responsibility for establishing and maintaining employees’ 401(k) plans.
+You’ll often hear about employer-sponsored plans, which is when your company takes responsibility for setting up employees’ 401(k) plans and maintaining them.
 Employers often “match” employee contributions, meaning they’ll agree to contribute a set percent of money to your plan if you also contribute a certain percent.

 Say your company has a 50 percent match policy, and you decide to contribute six percent of your annual salary to your 401(k).
 Your company would then contribute three percent, and your total contributions for the year would be nine percent of your annual salary.

 You should always maximize your employer’s match — it’s basically free money, and it’s also safe from taxation while it’s sitting in a 401(k) account (though it might be taxed upon distribution, depending on your plan type).

 3. Do all companies match 401(k) contributions?